 Interested in finding your private or public bitmarks later?
 Use the drop down search menu in your bitmarks list to quickly filter your private or public links.

 If you have any questions or concerns about the difference between public and private links, please feel free to contact us at support(at)bitly.com.
-We’d love to hear from you.8 months ago
+We’d love to hear from you.1 year ago